Smoke Control & Elevator Shaft Pressurization System Design

 Elevator Hoistway Pressurization and\or Exhaust

-These systems much like the stairwell pressurization are used to prevent the smoke migration from a fire to extend from the fire floor to adjacent floors or into the shaft which may be an egress path for disabled building occupants that cannot use the stairwell.
+These elevator shaft pressurization systems are much like stairwell pressurization.
+They are used to prevent the smoke migration from a fire.
+They extend from the fire floor to adjacent floors and into the shaft.
+The shaft then may be an egress path for disabled building occupants in the case cannot use the stairwell.

 Smoke Exhaust Systems